awni/awni.github.io/_posts/2019-11-8-label-bias.md

 Used on its own, CTC does not suffer from label bias.
 There are a couple of ways to see this.
-First, as we described, CTC is globally normalized at the level of the alignment and label bias results from local normalization.
+First, as we described, CTC is globally normalized at the level of an alignment and label bias results from local normalization.

 Second, the conditional independence assumption made by CTC removes label bias.
 If the next state prediction does not depend on any previous state, then there